 Radiation can cause early and late side effects.
 Early side effects happen during or right after treatment.
 They are typically gone within a few weeks.
 Common early side effects include fatigue and skin problems.
 Skin in the treatment area may become sensitive, red, irritated, or swollen.
 Other changes include dryness, itching, peeling, and blistering.

 Depending on the area being treated, other early side effects may include:

 - eating and digestion problems

 - soreness and swelling in the treatment area

 - urinary and bladder changes

-Late side effects, which are rare, occur months or years following treatment and are often permanent.
+Late side effects may occur months or years following treatment.
+While they are often permanent, they are rare.
 They include: